williams2588/GettingAndCleaningDataProject/CodeBook.md

 The following provides an explanation of each column of the final tidy dataset:

+- Grouping columns:
-- Activity - the activity being measured
+-- Activity - the activity being measured
-- Subject - the number of the human subject
+-- Subject - the number of the human subject